PogeyanOSS/copper-cms/readme.md

     }
 ]
 ```
-> Note: The above repo.json uses LDAP users, the group permissions are read from LMCACL OpenLDAP attribute.
+> Note: The above repo.json uses LDAP users, the permissions are read from LMCACL OpenLDAP attribute.

+The LDAP support is tested only with OpenLDAP, for other LDAP server it needs tweaking, for ex: LMCACL attribute is not required when using Active Directory.

 ### Adding license to files